jedrzejginter/pathy/README.md

 # simple-path

-A small library for writing your app URL's with joyful validation.
+A small library that will help you with writing paths with dynamic parameters validation.
+And I hope you will love how easy it is 😍.

 ### Syntax